gilch/hissp/docs/tutorial.rst

 (the `ast` module)
-which is accessible to Python programs, but because it represents all of the possible Python syntax, which is considerable, it difficult to use effectively for metaprogramming.
+which is accessible to Python programs, but because it represents all of the possible Python syntax, which is considerable, it is difficult to use effectively for metaprogramming.

 The Hissp compiler, in contrast, compiles Hissp code to a simplified *functional subset* of Python.